Why is FICA important?

 Financial institutions are required to collect client identification, ensure record-keeping, and report relevant information to the FIC (Financial Intelligence Centre).
-The FIC is responsible for receiving the financial data, the analysis and dissemination of this data to the relevant authorities for further action.
+The FIC is responsible for receiving the financial data, the analysis and the dissemination of this data to the relevant authorities for further action.
 They have the power to look into financial crimes, fight money laundering, and terror financing.
 This is done through monitoring and guiding accountable institutions on their FICA compliance and how they are performing in accordance with it.

 Are you FICA compliant?

 It is important to ensure that you are FICA compliant in order to receive the protection it gives.
 To do this to take your South African ID and your proof of residence (less than three months old) to your bank.
 Be sure to update your information if and when it changes.
 This simple action allows you to benefit from FICA and ensure that your financial institution sees minimal risk in transacting with you.

 As a business owner, your business has to also be FICA compliant.
 Depending on your business type the FICA requirements can differ, however, the decision-makers of the company will need to be compliant, regardless.
 Check with your bank if you are FICA compliant and if you need to register your business.
 Accountable institutions include;